shettyg/ovn-mesos/vagrant/README.md

 LB_UUID=`sudo ovn-nbctl --data=bare --no-heading --columns=_uuid find load-balancer name=coke`
 ```

-We now need to assocaite this load-balancer with the gateway router for this
+We now need to associate this load-balancer with the gateway router for this
 tenant.
 To do this, we should get the UUID of the gateway router setup for
 this tenant.
 When the "ovn-mesos-init gateway-init" script was run for this
 tenant, it creates a gateway router with the following name format: